torvalds/linux/Documentation/networking/lapb-module.rst

 Changed (Henner Eisen, 2000-10-29): int return value for data_indication()

-The LAPB module will be a separately compiled module for use by any parts of the Linux operating system that require a LAPB service.
+The LAPB module will be a separately compiled module for use by any parts of the GNU/Linux operating system that require a LAPB service.
 This document defines the interfaces to, and the services provided by this module.
 The term module in this context does not imply that the LAPB module is a separately loadable module, although it may be.
 The term module is used in